Vanillajaviscript/shifty-backend/Readme.md

 - Users should be able to see the site on desktop and mobile
 - Users can create an account
 - Users can sign in to their account
-- Users can create a new item
+- Users can create a new post
 - Users can see all their items on the dashboard
-- Users can update items
+- Users can update posts
-- User can delete items
+- User can delete posts
+- User can comment on posts
+- User can see main schedule

 ## Route Tables